 Normally, uric acid is excreted from the body through the kidneys.
 Some people who suffer from hypothyroidism and kidney disorders are at an increased risk of developing gout.
 The treatments for such disorders often interfere with the body’s ability to process uric acid, not to mention that a kidney disorder can also cause problems with uric acid elimination.

 If gout is left untreated, kidney damage can occur, making it more and more difficult to process uric acid, thereby making the gout worse.
 This becomes a vicious cycle that deteriorates into crippling joint damage and deformity, as well as kidney stones and osteoporosis.

 Effective Gout Treatments, Gout Remedies

-Most gout requires treatment from a rheumatologist.
+Most gout requires long term treatment from a rheumatologist.
 Treatment plans vary based on a patient’s stage of gout, the severity of the condition and one’s general medical condition.
 Along with medical treatment plans, a diet of low purine foods and drinking plenty of water is also recommended to give the kidneys a chance to do their job.

 Most curative treatments involve oral medications to restore a healthy balance of uric acid in the bloodstream, but this addresses the root of the problem, not necessarily the painful symptoms that remain.

 Some doctors may prescribe anti-inflammatory drugs (like nsaid) for pain and inflammation or use colchicine to reduce joint pain, while corticosteroids reduce joint inflammation and pain.
 Colchicine has side effects and drug interactions that not all patients can work with.